Ganwa

 Ganwa is the name for the princely group that traditionally ruled Burundi.
 They formed a distinct social class that was neither Hutu nor Tutsi, although they were affiliated with the latter.
 They have launched several appeals to be recognized as a distinct socio-cultural grouping.

+Origins

+Burundi's Ganwa dynasty were not from the Hima stock, as was the case for the Nyiginya dynasty of Rwanda.

+The White Father Bernard Zuure reported that the first king of Burundi (Rufuku, father of Ntare) was a Hutu: "Everybody here says so, and the princes themselves told me they do not descend from a Tutsi".
+The Ganwa kings of Burundi did not like to be called Tutsi because the Tutsi were associated with the Hima, who were despised.